flathub/io.github.Youda008.DoomRunner/README.md

 flatpak install flathub org.zdoom.GZDoom
 ```

-Choose or create a common folder where both Doom Runner and the engine can access to (eg `~/doom`).
+Create or choose a common folder where both Doom Runner and the engine can access to (eg `~/doom`).

 > [!TIP]
 >
-> For better files navigation and paths configuration, you can allow read and write permission on your home folder to Doom Runner app.
+> If you need to access folders outside your home directory, you should allow read and write permission for Doom Runner app on them,
+> in order to get better navigation and configuration.

 #### 2. Create a launcher script
 Create a launcher script (eg `~/doom/engine/gzdoom.sh`) that can use the common folder like the following: